 After the dental implant has bonded to the jawbone, the second stage begins.
-Your surgeon will uncover the dental implants and attach small posts, which will act as anchors for the artificial teeth.
+Your surgeon will uncover the dental implants, and attach small posts, which will act as anchors for the artificial teeth.
 These posts protrude through the gums, allowing access for your general dentist to begin the restorative stage of the implant process.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
-Most patients experience minimal disruption in their daily life.
+Most patients experience minimal disruption in their daily lives.

 ARE YOU A CANDIDATE FOR DENTAL IMPLANTS?

 If you are considering dental implants, your mouth must be examined thoroughly, and your medical and dental history reviewed.
 If you are not an ideal candidate for dental implants, other procedures, such as bone grafting, may be recommended to improve potential outcomes.

 The majority of dental implants and bone grafting can be performed in the office under comfortable, intravenous sedation.